kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 there in 1641.
 Multiple sources have their firstborn (also called James) being born there in 1641.

-TODO: There is a persistent rumor that he arrived aboard the *Anne*, but...
+**TODO:** There is a persistent rumor that he arrived aboard the *Anne*, but...

-## Bassett
+*I have to wait until I come across this argument again to finish this paragraph*

+## Bassett, John; arr.
+New Haven, CT 1635
+*KLD's 10th great-grandfather via the [Parker line](/genealogy/parker/2019/04/10/parker-research.html)*

+*From FaG, unverified:*

+John (b.
+17 May 1589, Claybrooke Magna, Harborough district, Leicestershire, d.
+15 Feb 1652).
+Crossed with son, William (b.
+1624 Surrey) *KLD's 9th great-grandfather*

+*William Bassat was born in Dorking, Surrey and baptized 24 May 1624 to Roger and Ann (Holland) Bassett.
+He came in 1635 from London in the company of Rev.
+Peter Hobart.
+He removed to the colony of New Haven*

+William Bassatt (1624-1684) m.
+Hannah Dickerman (1622-1657), and their daughter Hannah Bassett (b.
+1650 New Haven) m.
+John Parker (1648-1711)

 ## Beach, Thomas; arr.
 New Haven, CT 1638